What to Expect

 Our online students are encouraged to apply for scholarships, too!
 Use the scholarship search at scholarships.siu.edu to see all of the available scholarships.
 The application period is generally November – January for the upcoming fall and spring academic year.

 After admission to the University, students’ transfer credit is evaluated for acceptance toward your program, including University Core Curriculum (UCC) requirements.
-Credit accepted for transfer not applied to UCC requirements or to a specific degree program, will be considered general transfer credit (elective credit).
+Credits accepted for transfer that do not apply to UCC requirements or to a specific degree program, will be considered general transfer credit (elective credit).

-As part of the advisement process, your academic advisor will assist you in creating your educational plan for graduation, showing you how your transfer credit applied to your degree.
+As part of the advisement process, your academic advisor will assist you in creating your educational plan for graduation, showing you how your transfer credit applies toward your degree.

 You may start reviewing how your credits will transfer into SIU from transfer.siu.edu.

-In order to graduate, students must complete all program requirements, University Core Curriculum requirements, and meet the GPA requirements as found in the Undergraduate Catalog (link to catalog).
-This may sould like a lot, but your academic advisors are here to help you plan your path to graduation!
-They help ensure you meet all the requirements for graduation, we recommend “checking in” with your advisor each semester.
+In order to graduate, students must complete all program requirements, University Core Curriculum requirements, and meet the GPA requirements as found in the Undergraduate Catalog.
+This may sound like a lot, but your academic advisors are here to help you plan your path to graduation!
+They help ensure you meet all the requirements for graduation.
+We recommend “checking in” with your advisor each semester.